laxmankrishnamurti/Backend/AWS/Module-01/Section-01.md

 - Cloud -> Fully deployed on the cloud
 - Hybrid -> Cloud + On Premises
 - On Premises -> Deployment of resources on-premise.
 (Like a Private Cloud)

+# To be moe precise, learning about cloud computing requires a good amount of networking knowledge.